cristherRubio/war_API/README.md

 Learning objectives:
 1. Utilizing GitHub and Docker for collaborative development.
 2. Proficiency in Python and Django framework for backend development.
+3. Database (SQL) management and migration.
-3. Creating APIs with a focus on authentication.
+4. Creating APIs with a focus on authentication.
-4. Deployment on a server using Docker.
+5. Deployment on a server using Docker.

 ## Resources
 To achieve these objectives, the project will make use of the following resources and technologies: